Five Ways To Find The Fastest Route Around Multiple Stops

 5. Routific

-We also have a driver app for both Android and iPhone, so once a route has been optimized it’s easy to send to a mobile phone.
+We also have driver apps for both Android and iPhone, so once a route has been optimized it’s easy to send to a mobile phone.
 Once the app is open, drivers can use their choice of Google Maps, Apple Maps or Waze for actual driving directions.

 Routific limitations

-- After the 7-day trial period, it’s not free.
-If you still need multi-stop route planning functionality after that, you’ll need to upgrade — our pricing starts at $49 a month.
+- Routific offers 100 stops a month free, even after the 7-day trial period is over.
+If you still need multi-stop route planning functionality after that, you’ll need to upgrade — our pricing starts at $150 a month for up to 1,000 orders.

 - Our focus on delivery routes means that we don’t have all the features some other kinds of business might need.
 For example, if you’re mostly making sales or service calls, you probably want some kind of integration with a customer management system.